fauxtix/PropertyManagerFL/README.md

 # PropertyManagerFL

 Application designed to assist landlords in managing their properties and rentals.
-With a user-friendly interface and a range of helpful features, PropertManagerFL (PMFL) serves as a centralized platform for landlords to streamline their property management tasks.
+With a user-friendly interface and a range of helpful features, PropertManagerFL (PMFL) serves as a centralized platform for landlords, to streamline their property management tasks.

 # Key Features

-- Centralized Property and Tenant Information: PMFL allows landlords to store all property and tenant details in one convenient location.
+- **Centralized Property and Tenant Information**: PMFL allows landlords to store all property and tenant details in one convenient location.
 From property specifications to tenant records and contact information, everything is easily accessible whenever you need it.

-- Rent Lease Creation: PMFL simplifies the process of creating rent leases; new and existing ones.
+- **Rent Lease Creation**: PMFL simplifies the process of creating rent leases; new and existing ones.

-- Rent Payment Tracking: PMFL provides a comprehensive system for tracking rent payments, helping landlords stay updated on transactions and promptly address any overdue payments.
+- **Rent Payment Tracking**: PMFL provides a comprehensive system for tracking rent payments, helping landlords stay updated on transactions and promptly address any overdue payments.
-- Keeping track of rental property expenses: as a landlord, you’ll be lost (even with an accountant) if you aren’t tracking your rental property expenses correctly.
+- **Keeping track of rental property expenses**: as a landlord, you’ll be lost (even with an accountant) if you aren’t tracking your rental property expenses correctly.
  Keeping detailed expense records will not only help you feel more organized but it will also make filing your taxes easier, allow you to see more opportunities for deductions, and understand the return on each of your rental investments.

 - Tenant letters management: